-6.3 Other tools
+7.3 Other tools

-Other software tools may be used for engineering calculations of short-circuit current, harmonic distortion, small-signal analysis, etc. as necessary to properly analyze the performance of the transmission system.
+Other software tools (such as PSCAD, TARA, and TSAT) may be used for engineering calculations of short-circuit current, harmonic distortion, small-signal analysis, etc. as necessary to properly analyze the performance of the transmission system.

-7.0 Development of Transmission Alternatives
+8.0 Development of transmission alternatives

-7.1 General procedures for developing alternatives
+8.1 General procedures for developing alternatives

-The fundamental purpose of transmission planning is to develop a future transmission system that can be operated reliably and economically serves customers, including GRE member customers.
+The fundamental purpose of transmission planning is to develop a future transmission system that can be operated reliably and economically serves customers and GRE member-owners.
 The development of new transmission projects comes from the analysis of alternatives that are proposed based on a transmission planning engineer's experience.
-It will also require the consultation of other planners, system operators, design engineers, and regulatory permitting staff as alternatives are evaluated, accepted for further consideration, or are rejected based on the discussions.
+It will also require the consultation of other planners, system operators, design engineers, and regulatory permitting staff as alternatives are evaluated, accepted for further consideration, or rejected based on discussions.

-The sections below describe some of the evaluation that take place when considering alternatives.
+The sections below describe some of the evaluations that take place when considering alternatives.
 Additional areas of discussion will likely be required based on the unique nature of each alternative.

+8.2 Planning criteria

+Any new alternatives that are developed to correct criteria violations found during planning assessments should be analyzed in accordance with GRE's planning criteria and NERC Standards.
+Each alternative should be compared using the same assumptions as any other alternatives that may be considered to correct a deficiency.

+8.3 Engineering standards

+All alternatives should meet GRE's engineering standards.
+GRE Substation and Transmission Line engineering departments should be consulted as necessary during this review.

+8.4 Operational feasibility

-- 7.2 Planning Criteria - 7.2.1 Any new alternatives that are developed to correct criteria violations found during planning assessments should be analyzed in accordance with GRE's planning criteria and NERC Standards.
-Each alternative should be compared using the same assumptions as any other alternatives that may be considered to correction a deficiency. - 7.3 Engineering standards - 7.3.1 All alternatives should meet GRE's engineering standards.
-GRE substation and transmission engineering departments should be consulted as necessary during this review. - 7.4 Operational feasibility - 7.4.1 All transmission alternatives, including reconfiguration of the topology or operational procedures, should be reviewed by GRE System Operations at an appropriate time.
-Generally, transmission planners have some insight into the operational requirements through experience with past projects or review of GRE's operating reports and procedures. - 7.5 Facility age and condition - 7.5.1 During the development of transmission alternatives, there should be a consideration of the age and condition of the existing transmission facilities.
-This should including operating reports that may highlight areas of the transmission system that experience above average outages due to local conditions such as weather or equipment access.
-It may be possible to justify a project based on operational improvements in addition to the benefits of mitigating criteria. - 7.6 Use of Remedial Action Schemes (RAS) - 7.6.1 GRE does not allow the use of new, permanent Remedial Action Schemes (RAS), previously known as Special Protection Systems (SPS), on the transmission system in order to meet reliability criteria.
-The use of a RAS on a temporary basis, not to exceed five years, is allowed provided that transmission system upgrades required to permit operation without the RAS have been approved for construction.
+All transmission alternatives, including reconfiguration of the topology or operational procedures, should be reviewed by GRE System Operations at an appropriate time.

+8.5 Facility age and condition

+During the development of transmission alternatives, there should be consideration of the age and condition of the existing transmission facilities.
+This should include operating reports that may highlight areas of the transmission system that experience above average outages due to local conditions such as weather or equipment access.
+It may be possible to justify a project based on operational improvements in addition to the benefits of mitigating criteria.

+8.6 Use of Remedial Action Schemes (RAS) GRE does not allow the use of new, permanent Remedial Action Schemes (RAS), previously known as Special Protection Systems (SPS), on the GRE transmission system in order to meet reliability criteria.
+The use of a RAS on a temporary basis, not to exceed five years, is allowed provided the transmission system upgrades required to permit operation without the RAS have been approved for construction.

+8.7 Environmental Analysis

+The environmental impacts of each alternative must be included in the analysis.
+In some cases, the adverse environmental impacts may eliminate some alternatives from continued engineering and economic consideration.

+8.8 Economic analysis

-- 7.7 Environmental Analysis - 7.7.1 The environmental impacts of each alternative must be included in the analysis.
-In some cases, the adverse environmental impacts may eliminate some alternatives from continued engineering and economic consideration. - 7.8 Economic analysis - 7.8.1 The overall cost of a proposed alternative should include not only construction costs, but permitting (regulatory filings, environmental assessments, etc.) and operating costs.
-Operating cost should include, if possible, an assessment of any increased or decreased system losses caused by the project. - 7.8.2 The economic analysis should be conducted to bring the cost of each alternative to a common base point during the economic analysis.
+- 8.8.1 The overall cost of a proposed alternative should include not only construction costs, but permitting (regulatory filings, environmental assessments, etc.) and operating costs.
+Operating cost should include, if possible, an assessment of any increased or decreased system losses caused by the project. - 8.8.2 The economic analysis should be conducted to bring the cost of each alternative to a common base point during the economic analysis.
 This could be total annual costs over the entire life of the project or a net total cost (present worth) to a common starting year.